Duet Night Abyss Commission Guide

 • Phase 3:

-• Currently this location is identical in all runs and Ace Players come from one of two directions.
+• Ace Players come from one of three directions.

 • Ace Players use special attacks that can do a lot of damage to the Reward Chest in a burst, so it's better to take them down from a distance.
 At Level 70, they can destroy the chest in seconds.
 Even a single volley can do huge damage.